skramm/homog2d/docs/homog2d_showcase.md

 * [Showcase 15](../misc/showcase/showcase15.cpp):
 <a name="sc15"></a>
-A rotating circle, a bunch of random points, and the segment between the point and the nearest/farthest point of the set.
+A rotating point (red circle), a bunch of random points, and the segment between the point and the nearest/farthest point of the set.

 ![showcase15](showcase/showcase15.gif)